jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 If needed \<methods\> elements can be defined for individual data entities (`/eml:eml/dataset/[entity]/methods`).
 A hierarchy of additional elements, such as \<instrument\>, \<sampling\>, \<methodStep\>, \<qualityControl\>, can be also defined within each \<methods\> element.
 The GCE Toolbox+ does some of this for us with Jornada met data.
 In general though, descriptive text with optional pointers to other methods documentation is usually adequate.

-## \<project\>

-Some Jornada data packages have this element, but it is not required and there are no standards for it (???that I am aware of).

-This element is created automatically by EMLassemblyline if a "PI" creator is listed.

 ## Data entities